 Encompassing now far more than its earliest denotation in English of political or social disturbance, the word emotion has achieved widespread but specialized use in a variety of technical and professional fields, alongside general currency as an apparent close synonym for feeling.
 The modern complexity of the word arises not only from its range of meanings, but because emotion is used increasingly of social practices and exchanges between people rather than exclusively to characterize private mental states.
-The word also charts a historically complicated interaction between notions of body and mind, commonly in the face of an ideological assumption made about women’s predisposition towards feeling rather than reason.
+The word also charts a historically complicated interaction between notions of body and mind, commonly in the face of an ideological assumption made about women’s predisposition toward feeling rather than reason.

-The emergence of other late 20c terms, including emotional marketing and emotional labor, suggests that emotions have become commodities.
+The emergence of other lC20 terms, including emotional marketing and emotional labor, suggests that emotions have become commodities.
 Emotional marketing attempts to understand, predict, and manipulate consumers’ emotions for profit, encouraging them to suspend judgment and make impulse purchases.
 The principles according to which such emotional marketing operates build on and emphasize perceived antagonism between emotion and reason embedded in the earlier history of emotion.
 Employees are also said to engage in emotional labor when their jobs require that they display certain emotions and suppress others.
 In such contexts emotions may be likened to a performance, particularly if there is a discrepancy between how a person feels and acts.
 This theatrical aspect of the noun emotion also finds expression in the verb form, to emote, meaning to “express (excessive) emotion” or to “perform in a dramatic or emotional manner.”

 Although emotions are typically described as mental states, visible signs on the face and body play a critical role in their expression and communication.
-Facial expressions and bodily movements were first related to emotional states by Charles Darwin inThe Expression of the Emotions in Man and Animals (1872).
-It is in this context that influence of the earlier meaning of emotion, as movement or bodily motions, most clearly asserts itself, in the (now theorized) link to more modern perspectives.
+Facial expressions and bodily movements were first related to emotional states by Charles Darwin in The Expression of the Emotions in Man and Animals (1872).
+In this context, influence of the earlier meaning of emotion, as movement or bodily motions, most clearly asserts itself, in the (now theorized) link to more modern perspectives.

 Emoticon, a portmanteau of emotion and icon, first entered the computing world in the 1990s to denote facial expressions formed by keyboard characters used to convey a sender’s feelings or intended tone.
 Such visual representations of emotional expressions have now become standardized in digital communications: users employ emoticons conventionally and consistently in order to specify their intended tone or feelings in messages, although idiosyncratic and creative uses are also possible.